Tuesday, 28 July 2020

 Some of the important features of this temple are….

-The temple is facing east with 3 tier Rajagopuram.
-Balipeedam, Dwajasthambam and Rishabam are after the Rajagopuram.
+The temple faces east and has a 3-tier Rajagopuram.
+Balipeedam, Dwajasthambam, and Rishabam are after the Rajagopuram.
 In koshtam, Vinayagar, Dakshinamurthy, Vishnu in place of Lingothbavar, Brahma, Durgai.
-Moolavar is little big in size and swayambhu on a square avudayar.
+Moolavar is a little big in size and swayambhu on a square avudayar.

-Ambal is facing south and standing on one place we could be able to have the dhharshan of Moolavar and Ambal.
+Ambal sannidhi faces south.
+Standing in one place near the Rishabam, we could have the darshan of Moolavar and Ambal.

-In the inner prakaram Urchavars and Sannadhi for Somaskandar, Vinayagar ( Vinayagar is with his two wives Kamali & Valli ).
-Subramaniyar, Meenakshi Sundareswarar, Nalvar, Hanuman worshiped lingam, Suryan, Bharadwaja Lingam, Bhairavar, Arunagirinathar, Balamurugan and 63var ( Complete 63 vars are not there).
-In the outer prakaram Navagrahas and Guru bhagavan.
+In the inner praharam are Urchavars and a Sannidhi for Somaskandar, Vinayagar (Vinayagar is with his two wives, Kamali & Valli).
+Subramaniyar, Meenakshi Sundareswarar, Nalvar, Hanuman worshiped lingam, Suryan, Bharadwaja Lingam, Bhairavar, Arunagirinathar, Balamurugan, and 63var (Complete 63 vars are not there).
+In the outer prakaram, Navagrahas and Guru Bhagavan.

-Arunagirinathar Visited this temple and worshiped Murugan of this temple.
-Also sung hymns in praise of Murugan.
+Arunagirinathar visited this temple and worshiped Murugan.
+Also sang hymns in praise of Murugan.

 மருமல்லி யார்குழலின் மடமாதர்